-An artistic tour: the Reggia of the Gonzaga
+An artistic tour: the Reggia (Palazzo Ducale) of the Gonzaga

-After the rise of the Gonzaga family (1328) these palaces underwent considerable restructuring, and over the course of the centuries they formed the Ducal Palace [Palazzo Ducale] (or under the the Gonzagas, the Reggia [Royal Palace]) and the so-called "Old Court"[Corte Vecchia].
+After the rise of the Gonzaga family, from 1328 these palaces underwent considerable restructuring and over the course of the centuries they formed the Ducal Palace [Palazzo Ducale] (or under the the Gonzagas, known as the Reggia [Royal Palace]) and the so-called "Old Court"[Corte Vecchia].

-This was abandoned by the Dukes of Mantua after the construction of the Castle of San Giorgio (the second phase of the Gonzagas Royal Palace), which, from Duke Ludovico II onwards, (1334-1382) became the residence of the Dukes from Mantua.
-The architect Luca Fancelli (1430-1494), created the third element of the Royal Palace, the so-called "Domus Nova" (1489).
+This was abandoned by the Dukes of Mantua after the construction of the Castle of San Giorgio, which was the second phase of the Gonzagas Royal Palace, and which from Duke Ludovico II onwards (1334-1382) became the residence of the Dukes from Mantua.
+The architect Luca Fancelli (1430-1494) created the third element of the Royal Palace, the so-called "Domus Nova" (1489).

 The Royal Palace continued to expand over the years.
-In 1529 Duchess Isabella dEste (1474-1539) raised between the "Old Court" and "Domus Nova" a new large building, the so-called Palace of the "Grotta" [Grotto], with work by Battista Covo and Lorenzo Leombruno.
+In 1529 Duchess Isabella dEste (1474-1539) built a new large building, the so-called Palace of the "Grotta" [Grotto], with work by Battista Covo and Lorenzo Leombruno, between the "Old Court" and "Domus Nova".

-We can see the mark left by these artists throughout the city, but above all it is to the artist Mantegna to whom the city owes a debt - unfortunately his greatest work, the dome of the Ducal Palace, is now lost and many of his paintings are now dispersed in various museums of the world (in London, Florence, Vienna, Milan).
+Above all it is to the artist Mantegna that the city owes a debt - unfortunately his greatest work, the dome of the Ducal Palace, is now lost and many of his paintings are now dispersed in various museums of the world (in London, Florence, Vienna, Milan).

 Mantua Cathedral and area

-The tour to the Reggia would be sufficient to give the idea of the quality of the Renaissance art in Mantua.
-But just a few steps from the Reggia there is the Cathedral, of which the outside reflects many different styles (mainly Romanesque and Baroque), while the inside is by Giulio Romano, who copies the style of the primitive Christian churches.
+The tour of the Reggia is sufficient on its own to give you an idea of the quality of the Renaissance art in Mantua, but just a few steps away is the Cathedral with an outside that reflects many different styles (mainly Romanesque and Baroque) and an interior by Giulio Romano, who copies the style of the primitive Christian churches.

 Moving on from Piazza Sordello follow the route towards Piazza Broletto and Piazza delle Erbe.
-Along the route we can admire the Podestà Palace, and the beautiful 13th century Palace of the Broletto, with the figure of the poet Virgil.
-In Piazza delle Erbe admire the entrance of the Palazzo della Ragione and the Clock Tower.
+Along this route you can admire the Podestà Palace and the beautiful 13th century Palace of the Broletto with the figure of the poet Virgil.
+In Piazza delle Erbe note in particular the entrance of the Palazzo della Ragione and the Clock Tower.

-At Piazza Mantegna, we find the beautiful church of San Andrea by Leon Battista Alberti, who arrived at Mantua around 1450.
+On reaching Piazza Mantegna you discover the beautiful church of San Andrea by Leon Battista Alberti, who arrived at Mantua around 1450.
 The Church was designed by the great humanist around 1470, and in the design of the powerful façade you can see the references to ancient Roman times, especially in the great Triumphal Arches.

 Giulio Romano and Te Palace

-And now, following a route that passes through numerous squares (Piazza Marconi, Corso Umberto I, Piazza della Libertà) we come to the masterpiece of Giulio Romano, the so-called "Te Palace, which, at the time of its construction, was outside the city walls (these walls have now disappeared).
+By following a route from here that passes through numerous squares (Piazza Marconi, Corso Umberto I, Piazza della Libertà) you come to the masterpiece of Giulio Romano, the so-called "Te Palace, which at the time of its construction was outside the city walls (these walls have now disappeared).

-Giulio Romano worked on the Palace for ten years (1525-1535) helped by an impressive array of artists (Gian Francesco Penni, Francesco Primaticcio, Benedetto Pagni, Rinaldo Mantovano and others), and arrived at the extraordinary result we see today.
+Giulio Romano worked on the Palace for ten years (from 1525-1535) and was helped by an impressive array of artists (Gian Francesco Penni, Francesco Primaticcio, Benedetto Pagni, Rinaldo Mantovano and others) to arrive at the extraordinary result we see today.